tischi/CellProfiler--2D--2Ch--SegmentNucleus_MeasureProteinTransfection/README.md

+## Description

+This automated image analysis workflow finds nuclei in fluorescence images (DAPI stain) and measure the fluorescence intensity (transient transfection of a YFP-tagged protein) around each nucleus.
+Based on the measured intensity cells are classified as transfected or untransfected.
+The Motivation to develop this workflow was to measure the transfection efficiency of the YFP-tagged protein.

+## Prerequisites

+- Install [CellProfiler](http://www.cellprofiler.org/) (the pipeline has been developed for version 2.1.1)
+- Download the files in this GitHub repository and open the project file (.cpproj) in CellProfiler

 ## Example data

 - The YFP image is heavily saturated.
 Normally this is to be avoided!
 However here we only measure whether cells are transfected or not so this is not a problem.